 - Book a kerbside hard waste or green waste collection

-- Remember – stage three restrictions are in place and everyone should be staying at home unless collecting food/supplies or medicine, working/learning or exercising.
+- Remember – stage four restrictions are in place and everyone should be staying at home unless collecting food/supplies or medicine, working/learning or exercising.

 Resource Recovery Centres

 Members of the community are NOT able to attend Resource Recovery Centres or Hoppers.
 Our Resource Recovery Centres remain open to commercial users only.
 Hoppers are currently closed for all users.

 Stay home.
 Protect the health system.
 Save lives

 Kerbside waste collection

 Kerbside waste collection is continuing as normal.
 Click on the Find Your Bin Day webpage to search for your collection schedule.